Interview Question: "Do You Have Any Questions for Me?"

 Do you have any concerns about my experience or skill set?

 Are there reservations regarding my fit with the role or company?

 About the next steps

 Save your final question to ask about the next steps in the hiring process.
 You'll convey your interest in the job one last time and learn about the hiring timeline, potential additional interviews or when you can expect to hear from them.
 You might say:

 I've really enjoyed learning more about this opportunity.
 What are the next steps in the hiring process?

 Thank you for explaining the role to me in such depth.
 When might I hear back from you regarding a decision?

 Topics to avoid

-If you’re still in the early stages of the interview process, avoid asking questions about salary, benefits, vacation time or company perks.
-Questions about these topics should be saved for when you are formally offered the job.
-If you ask about these things too early, you could send the message that you’re more interested in how the company can benefit you, not how you can contribute to the company.
+If you're still in the early stages of the interview process, avoid asking questions about salary, benefits, vacation time or company perks.
+These questions should be saved for when you are formally offered the job.
+If you ask about these things too early, you could send the message that you're more interested in how the company can benefit you, not how you can contribute to the company.